Kittipongko/Kittipongko/README.md

 ### Hello I'm Kittipong (Bench) 🐱‍🚀

 Currently, I'm a Process Engineer who passionate about coding and data science, especially for "Machine learning".
-I really enjoy coding to build models and see how our computer can learn from what we give.
-This inspired me to keep learning about this field.
+I really enjoy coding with Python to get some insights from data and build models and see how our computer can learn from what we give!!!.
+I really was inspired by that.
+So, I started to learn about this field in many platforms, created what I have learned so far, amd share this knowledge to every one.
+Hope everyone who come to see this enjoy yourself.

+Let's jump to the data world. 💻

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=kittipongko)](https://github.com/kittipongko/github-readme-stats)
 <!--